1989 New Jersey gubernatorial election: Results

-On election night, Courter declared victory at around 11:15 P.M., after only Hardwick had conceded.
+On primary election night, Courter declared victory at around 11:15 P.M., after only Hardwick had conceded.
 He announced that his campaign would focus on lower insurance rates, lower property taxes, and a stronger death penalty.
 By then aware that Jim Florio would be his opponent, Courter said the race would be "a great confrontation... a great debate between two people."
 He emphasized his support for Governor Kean, whom he called "the greatest governor this state has ever had."
 Campaign advisors attributed his win to a strong performance in his own congressional district, where he outpolled the field two-to-one in every county.

 Edwards attributed his loss to Gormley: "We're good friends, but if one of us had been candidates, I think that the other one would have won."
 Hardwick admitted that his campaign had been slipping in internal polling and he had realized he would lose a week before the election.
-All of the competitive candidates vouched to support Courter actively in the general election.
+All of the competitive candidates agreed to support Courter actively in the general election.

-Aftermath

-Edwards would run for Governor once more, in 1993; despite a long trend of New Jersey Republicans nominating a prior runner-up, he was defeated by an upstart candidate, Christine Todd Whitman, who went on to win the election.

-Hardwick re-entered the race for his Assembly seat and won by just 173 votes over Neil M. Cohen.
-He did not seek re-election in 1991 and retired from politics, moving to New York City.

-Gormley made two more runs for higher office: U.S. House in 1994 and U.S. Senate in 2000; he lost the Republican primary for both to Frank LoBiondo and Bob Franks, respectively.

-Cardinale remained in the New Jersey Senate until his death in 2021.
-He ran for U.S. House in 2002 but finished third in the Republican primary.